Where to Donate Books in Melbourne

 Babel Books

-- English, French and Spanish books
+- They accept: English, French, and Spanish books

 - Website: Babel Books